-Working at a safari camp within one of Africa’s most incredible wildlife destinations will always result in a number of incredible experiences, things that you will never forget and that don’t get to be enjoyed by most normal holiday makers, even in Africa.
+Working at a safari camp within one of Africa’s most awe inspiring wildlife destinations will always result in a number of incredible experiences, things that you will never forget and that don’t get to be enjoyed by most normal holiday makers, even in Africa.

 Elephants are one of my favourite animals in Africa but they also happen to be the one thing that raises my heart rate in a second, especially when you accidently walk round a corner to be face to face with one.
 They are not something to be taken lightly and their docile reputation can be misleading.
 Elephants can be an incredibly dangerous creature to live around and what is more they move through the bush almost silently due to an elastic layer of skin on the bottom of their feet.
 For an animal so large to move so quietly seems almost unnatural.
 Somehow this king of the jungle vanishes into the bushes and at the start of the dry season elephants can be hidden behind even small bushes, only to be seen at the last minute.

 These days I normally hear elephants before I see them and I make an effort to never be in a rush so that I can stop and listen for the distinctive and deliberate snapping of branches that comes with a feeding elephant, they may walk silently but they eat noisily.
 In the half light of the mornings when I walk to camp I have learnt to differentiate the rustling noise of baboons coming down from their chosen spots in the trees after a nights rest from the noise of an elephant just behind the next bush.